 My name is Mike Gwaltney.
-I am a veteran teacher, school leader, author, and an educational consultant.
+I am a veteran teacher, school leader, writer, and an educational consultant.

-As a leader and a department chair in private-independent schools for 10 years, I have been at the forefront of school decision-making on all issues related to academic and co-curricular programs, while leading a staff of teachers and managing budgets.
+As a leader in private-independent schools, I have been at the forefront of school decision-making on all issues related to academic and co-curricular programs, while leading a staff of teachers and managing budgets.
 I am considered a master department chair, and I lead the ISM training program for new chairs within the NAIS and private school community.
 I have completed the NAIS School Leadership Institute, and taken numerous courses in leadership, including ISM’s course on theory of private-independent school management.
 Currently I lead a PK-12 department and teach courses in History and Government in Portland.

 I am a noted international leader in project-based and online learning, and a strong advocate for engaged citizenship.
 As part of a PBL unit in 2014-2015, my students helped pass a major bill through the Oregon state legislature.
 I am also one of the pioneers in online learning within American independent schools.
 As an Online School for Girls teacher from year one, I helped establish a standard for progressive eLearning, assisted with the first ever accreditation of an independent supplemental online school, and developed two successful social studies courses and a professional development course.
 I am both a practitioner and a scholar of student-centered online learning, and have written about highly effective distance education.